 The form of carbohydrate is important – try to stick to whole food sources and stay away from processed foods (cereals, chips, crackers, etc.)

-Coach Anika’s go-to sources: sweet potatoes, chia seeds, cherries, grain-free tortillas, fruits and veggies
+Coach Anika’s go-to sources: sweet potatoes, cherries, grain-free tortillas, wild rice, fruits and veggies

 Aim for one fist-size portion per meal.